gwwang16/Digit-Recognizer/README.md

 Kaggle - Learn computer vision fundamentals with the famous MNIST data

 A simple CNN with over 99% accuracy.
+Top 10%

 ## Requirement: